 Last Updated : | Wide Angle Software

-The application which can assist you with syncing iTunes to Android is Droid Transfer, which not only transfers music from your iTunes to your Android phone, but also keeps the media on your Android Phone in sync with your iTunes library as you continue to add music to either iTunes or your Android device.
+The application which can assist you to sync iTunes to Android is Droid Transfer, which not only transfers music from your iTunes to your Android phone, but also keeps the media on your Android Phone in sync with your iTunes library as you continue to add music to either iTunes or your Android device.

 You can get the Transfer Companion app completely free on the Google Play Store, while Droid Transfer for PC is available as a free trial download.
 Both apps are needed to sync your Android device with iTunes.
 The free version of Droid Transfer allows you to copy up to 50 songs to and from your Android device, while the full version is unlimited.Free Droid Transfer Download for PC